 At times flooding has completely disrupted vehicle travel into and out of Hanalei Town, causing isolation of North Shore communities.
 During these flood events emergency personnel and evacuation efforts are extremely limited by road access.
 Developing effective community response during these events is imperative.
 We aim to facilitate planning and aid response by providing accurate information regarding the flow and direction of flood waters in Hanalei.

-Although flooding has been identified as a hazard, no analysis has been done to evaluate community and government concerns.
-Collected data and modeling will exhibit if alterations across the floodway of the Hanalei River are adversely impacting the flood regime, flow conveyance, flood water hydrodynamics; and increasing the onset and duration of flood waters.
-Nor has there been a robust and system-wide analysis of the flooding regime of the Hanalei River.
-This has resulted in a piecemeal approach to dealing with problem areas of the river, and a reactionary approach to dealing with the results of flooding on the local community and wetland habitat.
+Although flooding has been identified as a hazard, to date no analysis has been done to evaluate community and government concerns.
+Collected data and modeling will exhibit if alterations across the floodway of the Hanalei River have adversely impacted the flood regime, flow conveyance, flood water hydrodynamics; and or increased the onset and duration of flood waters.
+There has not been a robust and system-wide analysis of the flooding regime of the Hanalei River, which has resulted in an incomplete approach to dealing with problem areas of the river, and a reactionary approach to dealing with the results of flooding on the local community and wetland habitat.

-This project will provide information for the community and their leaders to make informed decisions about sustainable solutions to the flooding problem that offer the best outcomes for people, property, infrastructure, and wildlife habitat in the Hanalei area.
+This project will provide information for the community and their leaders to make informed and inclusive decisions about sustainable solutions to the flooding problems as they pertain to people, property, infrastructure, and wildlife habitat in the Hanalei area.